Emergency Dentistry – Garland, TX

 Dealing with Dental Pain?
 We Can Help!

 A dental emergency is any situation in which a tooth is experiencing a lot of pain and/or has sustained quite a bit of damage and requires immediate care.
-Rather than spending your time waiting at the ER, just give Orbit Dental a call, and we’ll be ready to provide the professional attention you need right away.
+Rather than spending your time waiting at the ER, just give Orbit Dental of Garland a call, and we’ll be ready to provide the professional attention you need right away.
 Emergency dentistry patients are always welcome.
 We can usually schedule a same-day appointment, so we can help someone get out of pain as quickly as possible.
 If you ever need dental care right NOW, give us a call, and you can trust us to fix your problem right away!

 Why Choose Us for Emergency Dentistry?